toaderflorin/eksia/_posts/2021-01-08-hooks-store.markdown

 Since we plan to lay the groundwork for a complex app, we'll assume that this application has multiple "modules" (vertical slices in the application).
 We plan to recreate the ubiquitous "tasks" app, so we'll have two modules: tasks and settings.

-The reducer created with `useReducer` hook works similar to a Redux reducer.
+The reducer created with <span class="code">useReducer</span> hook works similar to a Redux reducer.
 It's just a function that takes a *state* object and an *action* object, and based on that, it returns a new state object.
 One way of thinking about it is it's a way of mutating state, but of course we're not really mutate the existing state, but rather creating a new state object (immutability is one of the central tenets of functional programming).

 We'll show reducer actions for: